axieax/dungeonmania/assumptions.md

 ## Time Travelling Assumptions

 - If the rewind is manually triggered (through endpoint/rewind buttons rather than the time travelling portal), the older player will retraced all it's moves until the moment it had rewind.
-If the player reaches to the position where it had rewind, then the old player disappears
+If the player reaches to the position where it had rewind, then the old player disappears.
 - If the rewind ticks is greater than the in game ticks, it will rewind to the beginning (as far as it can).
 - All observers (i.e. `Mercenary` following player, `InvicibilityPotion` effect) will target the 'current player' rather than the 'older player'.
 - 'Older player' will follows the original path made by the 'current player', regardless of any updates made to the game state.